Battle of Basra (2003): Cluster bombs

 The attack also left dud grenades scattered through Basra.
 Some of these injured children who picked them up.
 Others injured UK troops later tasked with cleanup.

-Children were also injured by “dud” grenades fired by the Iraqi military.
+Children were also injured by "dud" grenades fired by the Iraqi military.

 British Royal Engineers undertook an operation to search for and dispose of any stray grenades over a number of weeks.
 This proved effective.

 Landmines

-The Iraqi military used antipersonnel and antivehicle landmines to obstruct the Coalition advance and to fortify urban positions.
+The Iraqi military used antipersonnel and anti-vehicle landmines to obstruct the Coalition advance and to fortify urban positions.
 These mines caused civilian and military casualties.

 Depleted uranium

 US and UK forces both used depleted uranium munitions in the course of the battle.

 Basra officials contested the use of these weapons, saying that depleted uranium used during the 1991 Gulf War was responsible for birth defects and cancer among the city's population.
 US munitions director Colonel James Naughton explicitly addressed concerns about the poisonous effects of these weapons, saying that Iraq had exaggerated these claims in order to avoid fighting against the weapon:

 The Iraqis tell us terrible things happened to our people because you used it last time.
 Why do they want it to go away?
 They want it to go away because we kicked the crap out of them—OK?